Madalitso Wirima Kambauwa: Life

 She was made the Minister of Education of Malawi, by president Lazarus Chakwera.
 Her term began on January 31, 2023.
 She became a member of President Chakwera's cabinet and her deputy minister was named as Nancy Chaola Mdooko.
+She welcome a scheme that involved nine schools who were chosen to receive HD TVs and tablets as part of an initiative by Airtel Malawi and UNICEF.
+The scheme included internet access and free use of five educational sites.

 Wirima opened a renamed Institute of Continuing Education in Blantyre noting that education was the key to Malawi's ambitions.
+In February 2024 the Minister chose the primary school in Kasiya, Lilongwe to announce her "Building Education Foundation through Innovation and Technology" (BEFIT).
+The project was intended to improve digital education in all of the 6000 Malawian primary schools.
+BEFIT is based on the Unlocking Talent project which had delivered solar powered laptops to 217,000 primary students.
+The Unlocking Talent project which coming to a close was launched over a decade before.
+It had expanded in 2019 when funding was underwritten by the German government and work progressed with the support of Voluntary Service Overseas and the British One Billion organisation.
+The minister was supported at the announcement by the German ambassador Ute Konig.

-Wirima is a member of the Malawi Parliamentary Women's Caucus which in 2024 was led by Roseby Gadama.
+Wirima was a member of the Malawi Parliamentary Women's Caucus which in 2024 was led by Roseby Gadama.
 She was re-elected in the 2025 election for the same constituency.
 She stood as the MCP candidate and she took just over 10,000 of the 20,000 votes cast.